IBM/AutoVP/README.md

 # AutoVP: An Automated Visual Prompting Framework and Benchmark
+## Overview
+This is the official repo for "[AutoVP: An Automated Visual Prompting Framework and Benchmark](https://arxiv.org/abs/2310.08381)" by Hsi-Ai Tsao*, [Lei Hsiung](https://hsiung.cc/)*, [Pin-Yu Chen](http://pinyuchen.com/), [Sijia Liu](https://lsjxjtu.github.io/), and [Tsung-Yi Ho](https://tsungyiho.github.io/).

-Visual prompting (VP) is an emerging parameter-efficient finetuning approach to adapting pre-trained vision models to solve various downstream image classification tasks.
-However, there lacks a systematic study on the design space of VP and a unified benchmark for performance evaluation.
-To bridge this gap, we propose AutoVP, an end-to-end expandable framework for automating the design choices of VP, along with 12 downstream image  classification tasks as a holistic performance benchmark.
-Our design space covers the joint optimization of the prompts, the selection of pre-trained models (including image classifiers and text-image encoders), and model output mapping strategies (including nonparametric and trainable label mapping).
-The extensive experimental results show that AutoVP outperforms the current best-known VP methods by a substantial margin (up to a 6.7% accuracy increase) and achieves a maximum of 27.5% improvement compared to linear probing (LP) baseline.
-AutoVP has a two-fold contribution in serving as an efficient tool to facilitate the hyperparameter tuning and design choices of VP and in providing a comprehensive benchmark to accelerate the development of VP.
+Visual prompting (VP) is an emerging parameter-efficient fine-tuning approach to adapting pre-trained vision models to solve various downstream image-classification tasks.
+However, there has hitherto been little systematic study of the design space of VP and no clear benchmark for evaluating its performance.
+To bridge this gap, we propose AutoVP, an end-to-end expandable framework for automating VP design choices, along with 12 downstream image-classification tasks that can serve as a holistic VP-performance benchmark.
+Our design space covers 1) the joint optimization of the prompts; 2) the selection of pre-trained models, including image classifiers and text-image encoders; and 3) model output mapping strategies, including nonparametric and trainable label mapping.
+Our extensive experimental results show that AutoVP outperforms the best-known current VP methods by a substantial margin, having up to 6.7% improvement in accuracy; and attains a maximum performance increase of 27.5% compared to linear-probing (LP) baseline.
+AutoVP thus makes a two-fold contribution: serving both as an efficient tool for hyperparameter tuning on VP design choices, and as a comprehensive benchmark that can reasonably be expected to accelerate VP's development.

 ![System Plot](image/System_Plot.jpg)
 ![Performance](image/autovp_accuracy_gain_resnet.jpg)